oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 == Separation in Data Stream
 <separation-in-data-stream>
-If multiple CSAF documents are transported via a data stream in a sequence without requests inbetween, they MUST be separated by the Record Separator in accordance with \[#link(<RFC7464>)[RFC7464]\].
+If multiple CSAF documents are transported via a data stream in a sequence without requests inbetween, they SHALL be separated by the Record Separator in accordance with \[#link(<RFC7464>)[RFC7464]\].

 == Sorting